brianneville/snake-game/README.md

 # snake-game
-Snake, the classic arcade game, recreated in python
+Snake, the classic arcade game, recreated with python